Bad breath is common problem for all dogs, particularly smaller dog breeds which are more prone to tartar and plaque build-up.

-For mouthwash, try Petlab Co.’s Dog Dental Formula.
-Just 1 teaspoon a day in their water does the trick!
-It’s packed full of high-quality ingredients like Sodium Benzoate and Potassium Sorbate, that are effective at supporting canine dental health, targeting the build-up of plaque and tartar, leaving your dog’s teeth, breath and gums in excellent condition!
+When it comes to mouthwash, look for one from a reputable pet brand that contains high-quality ingredients like Sodium Benzoate and Potassium Sorbate, which are effective at supporting canine dental health.
+The mouthwash should advertize that it targets the build-up of plaque and tartar, and promise to leave your dog’s teeth, breath and gums in excellent condition!

 There are many synthetic bones and chew toys specifically designed to keep your dog’s teeth strong and healthy.
 But avoid ones that are too hard, as they can cause your pooch to break their teeth.

 It’s important to provide things for your dog’s to chew on (that obviously aren’t your furniture!) as this will help keep your dog’s teeth healthy, and prevent the build of bacteria.

 Why not try out some doggy dental chews or sticks?
 By using doggy dental chews/sticks you are making sure that your dog’s gums and surrounding tissue are kept healthy and clean.
 These chews also excel in getting into the hard to reach places – with little effort on your part!